Evelina (singer): Life and career

 Evelina was born as Eveliina Tammenlaakso in Turku.
 She first began her music career in 2011 as a contestant in season one of The Voice of Finland, where she was a member of Elastinen's team.
 She was eliminated during the live shows.

 In 2015, Evelina signed a record deal with the Universal Music Group label M-Eazy Music and released her debut double single "Rakkaudesta lajiin"/"Vuoristorataa" in May 2015.
 She released her breakthrough single later in the year called "Honey", featuring Finnish rapper Mikael Gabriel and penned with American songwriter Hope Raney.
 The song became a hit in Finland, and reached number-one on the Finnish singles chart.
 The following year she also released the singles "Sireenit" and "Sushi", which also became top ten hits.
 Her debut album 24K sold platinum before being released in 2016.

 In 2018, Evelina won the Female Soloist of the Year award in Emma-gaala.

+Evelina was diagnosed with autism in the fall of 2022.